ValueMelody/melody-auth/docs/organizations.md

 allowPublicRegistration: true
 onlyUseForBrandingOverride: false
 ```
 **Result**: Users can sign up and automatically become organization members.
 They appear in the organization's user list and are managed within the organization.
+The org becomes the user's active organization.

 ### Scenario 2: Branding-Only (No User Membership)
 ```